 Tax Tips

-2023 Midyear Tax Planning Tips for Individuals
+2025 Midyear Tax Planning Letter

-The less hectic summer season is a good time to consider steps to cut your 2023 tax bill.
-Here are some planning strategies to consider, assuming our current federal tax regime remains in place through 2024.
+The less hectic summer season is a good time to consider steps to cut your 2025 tax bill.
+Here are some planning strategies to consider, assuming our current federal tax regime remains in place through 2025.

 Consider Adjusting Your Tax Withholding or Estimated Payments

 No taxpayer likes to be surprised with a large tax bill (or a smaller-than-anticipated refund) come tax filing season.
 In many cases, this occurs because individuals didn’t adjust their tax withholding or estimated payments to account for changes in income.
 For those accustomed to receiving refunds every year, an unexpected tax bill can be a real hardship.
-Fortunately, there’s still time to make sure the right amount of federal income tax is being withheld from your paycheck for 2023.
+Fortunately, there’s still time to make sure the right amount of federal income tax is being withheld from your paycheck for 2025.

 IRS Form W-4 is used to tell your employer how much tax to withhold from each paycheck.
 Many taxpayers simply don’t have the correct amount of tax withheld.
 The IRS has a tool to assist taxpayers in completing Form W-4.
 If you haven’t reviewed your withholding recently, you should consider using the IRS’s “Tax Withholding Estimator,” available at www.irs.gov/individuals/tax-withholding-estimator.
 You will need your most recent pay stubs (for both spouses if married filing a joint return), details of other sources of income, and a copy of your most recent tax return.
 However, keep in mind that the calculator isn’t perfect.
-If you want more precise results, we would be happy to put together a 2023 tax projection for you.
+If you want more precise results, we would be happy to put together a 2025 tax projection for you.

-If you make estimated tax payments throughout the year (if you’re self-employed, for example), we can take a closer look at your tax situation for 2023 to make sure you’re not underpaying or overpaying.
+If you make estimated tax payments throughout the year (if you’re self-employed, for example), we can take a closer look at your tax situation for 2025 to make sure you’re not underpaying or overpaying.

 Carefully Manage Investment Gains and Losses in Taxable Accounts

 If you hold investments in taxable brokerage firm accounts, consider the tax advantage of selling appreciated securities that have been held for over 12 months.
-The federal income tax rate on long-term capital gains recognized in 2023 is only 15% for most individuals, but it can reach the maximum 20% rate at higher income levels.
+The federal income tax rate on long-term capital gains recognized in 2025 is only 15% for most individuals, but it can reach the maximum 20% rate at higher income levels.
 The 3.8% Net Investment Income Tax (NIIT) also can apply at higher income levels.

 What if you have some loser investments that you would like to unload?
 Biting the bullet and taking the resulting capital losses this year would shelter capital gains, including high-taxed short-term gains, from other sales this year.

 If selling a bunch of losers would cause your capital losses to exceed your capital gains, the result would be a net capital loss for the year.
-That net capital loss can be used to shelter up to $3,000 ($1,500 if you use married filing separate status) of 2023 ordinary income from salaries, bonuses, self-employment income, interest, royalties, etc. Any excess net capital loss from this year is carried forward to next year and beyond.
+That net capital loss can be used to shelter up to $3,000 ($1,500 if you use married filing separate status) of 2025 ordinary income from salaries, bonuses, self-employment income, interest, royalties, etc. Any excess net capital loss from this year is carried forward to next year and beyond.

 Explore Gifting Strategies

 If you want to make gifts to some favorite relatives, other loved ones, and/or charities, they can be made in conjunction with an overall revamping of your taxable account stock and equity mutual fund portfolios.
-Gifts should be made the according to the following tax-smart principles.
+Gifts should be made according to the following tax-smart principles.

-On the other hand, you should give away winner shares.
-Most likely, your gift recipient will pay lower tax rates than you would pay if you sold the same shares.
-As explained earlier, loved ones in the 0% federal income tax bracket for long-term capital gains and qualified dividends will pay a 0% federal tax rate on gains from shares that were held for over a year before being sold.
-For purposes of meeting the more-than-one-year rule for gifted shares, count your ownership period plus the gift recipient’s ownership period.
-Even if the winner shares have been held for a year or less before being sold, your loved one will probably pay a lower tax rate on the gain than you would.
+When you gift appreciated stocks instead of selling them yourself, your recipient often benefits from lower tax rates.
+If your loved ones fall within the 0% federal income tax bracket for long-term capital gains and qualified dividends, they’ll pay no federal tax on gains from shares held for over one year before selling.
+Importantly, the holding period combines both your ownership time and the recipients ownership time when determining if the “more-than-one-year” requirement is met.
+Even with shares held for a year or less before sale, your recipient will likely pay a lower tax rate on the gains than you would have paid yourself.

 On the other hand, you should donate winner shares instead of giving away cash.
 Why?
-Because donations of publicly traded shares that you have owned over a year result in charitable deductions equal to the full current market value of the shares at the time of the gift (assuming you itemize).
+Because donations of publicly traded shares that you have owned over a year result in charitable deductions equal to the full current market value of the shares at the time of the gift (again, assuming you itemize).
 Plus, when you donate winner shares, you escape any capital gains taxes on those shares.
-So this idea is another double tax-saver: you avoid capital gains taxes while getting a tax-saving donation deduction (assuming you itemize).
+So, this idea is another double tax-saver: you avoid capital gains taxes while getting a tax-saving donation deduction (assuming you itemize).
 Meanwhile, the tax-exempt charitable organization can sell the donated shares without owing anything to the IRS.

 Convert Traditional IRAs into Roth Accounts